 A comprehensive plan is created for a patient with multiple chronic conditions by her primary care provider.
 The plan does not specify much other than identification of health concerns for coronary artery disease, obesity and diabetes mellitus.
 This shell of a plan is expected to be elaborated with more detail, with achievable goals and interventions during future visits with other specialists.
 The specific circumstances determine how and when the plan becomes activated for management of a specific condition.

-A healthy patient may create a plan to achieve better health (not driven by a specific health concern)
+A healthy patient may create a plan to achieve better health (may be driven by health concerns or only a health goal)

-Specification
+5.5.1.4 Specification